paperMoose/fix_email/README.md

 A Node.js application that connects to your Gmail account, analyzes your emails, and helps you automatically filter out unwanted messages while preserving important ones from VIP contacts.

+## Important: Claude Code Integration

+This tool works best when used with [Claude Code](https://github.com/anthropics/claude-code).
+To get the most accurate email categorization:

+1. Run the email analyzer to generate an analysis report
+2. Copy and paste your email analysis results into Claude Code
+3. Claude Code will help you identify patterns and create optimal filtering rules
+4. Apply the refined rules back to your Gmail account

+This approach ensures more intelligent email categorization based on actual content patterns rather than simple keyword matching.

 ## Features

 - **Email Analysis**: Fetches and analyzes your recent emails to identify patterns